Misha-Solt/beer-expert/ReadMe.md

   <br>
 </h1>

-<h4 align="center">This project is an attempt to organise information on more than 1,500 breweries in Germany and to create a tool to facilitate selection.</h4>
+<h4 align="center">This project is an attempt to organise information about more than 1,500 breweries in Germany and to create a tool to facilitate selection.</h4>

 <p align="center">
   <a href="#idea">Idea</a> •